Supply Chain Analytics

 Transparency - more important than ever!

-Decisions such as the adoption of the Supply Chain Due Diligence Act place new demands on the transparency of supply chains, especially with regard to compliance with human and environmental rights.
-But the increasing importance of supply chain risk assessment also necessitates new approaches to analysis.
-How can the risk or resilience of the supply chain against unexpected events be assessed?
-Innovative metrics such as TTR (time-to-recover), TTS (time-to-survive) or PI (performance impact) help to identify hidden risks and increase the resilience of the supply chain.
+Decisions such as the adoption of the Supply Chain Duty of Care Act place new demands on the transparency of supply chains, particularly with regard to compliance with human and environmental rights.
+However, the increasing importance of supply chain risk assessment also requires new approaches to analysis.
+How can the risk or resilience of the supply chain to unexpected events be assessed?
+Innovative key figures such as TTR (Time-to-Recover), TTS (Time-to-Survive) or PI (Performance Impact) help to identify hidden risks and increase the resilience of the supply chain.

 Overall, this increases the complexity of the required KPI models and thus, of course, also the requirement for the underlying basic data.
 In supply chains, this data usually accumulates in huge quantities.